justin-phxm/Fork-ENSF480-Final-Project/README.md

 6. **Access the Application**
 Open your web browser and navigate to http://localhost:3000 to access the Flight Reservation Web Application.

 ---

-## Getting Started

-[Explain how users can get started with your application.
-Include any necessary configuration or setup.]

----

-## Contributing

-Team contributions are as follows:

----